sinskiy/SeterraAddon/README.md

 A simple browser extension to visually enhance your Seterra experience.
 </p>

-Now available for Firefox-based browsers [`here`](https://addons.mozilla.org/en-GB/firefox/addon/neko-s-settera-features-wizard/)
+Now available as an extension for Firefox-based browsers [`here`](https://addons.mozilla.org/en-GB/firefox/addon/neko-s-settera-features-wizard/)

 Also available for Chromium-based browsers, see installation instructions [`here`](./chromium/Installation.md)
 </div>